 While hammertoes may seem like a benign condition, they can impact your mobility without treatment.
 At North Florida Foot & Ankle Specialists in Gainesville and Lake City, Florida, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, can help prevent complications from hammertoes through accurate diagnosis and targeted treatment.
-Call North Florida Foot & Ankle Specialists today or schedule an appointment online to learn more.
+Call North Florida Foot & Ankle Specialists today and schedule an appointment to learn more.

 A hammertoe is a foot condition in which the joints in the toe cause the second, third, or fourth toe to loosely bend.
 Over time, the toe becomes more rigid, making it more vulnerable to injury.
 Hammertoes only worsen over time, so it’s important to seek a diagnosis as early as possible.
 Without early intervention, the affected toe may not respond to non-surgical treatment.